-Publishing date: March 2020
+Publishing date: May 2020

 The search for EGS goal of “Paving the Way to Better Glaucoma Care” continues together with Outcome and other EGS Committees as well as SIGs, i.e. how to promote the best possible well-being and minimal glaucoma-induced visual disability in individuals with glaucoma within affordable healthcare systems.

 The views expressed are those of the author(s) and are not necessarily those of the EGS.